Some US-Based Helmet Manufacturers - Old Data!

 PTI, formerly Protective Technologies International, was a very large producer of mostly inexpensive bicycle helmets, marketed primarily through discount stores such as Wal-Mart, Target, the Sports Authority and Toys `R Us.
 In mid-2002 they purchased the rights to use the Schwinn brand for helmets and other bike accessories.
 In 2008 PTI was purchased by Dorel Industries of Canada, and integrated into one of Dorel's divisions.
 We think that means the PTI brand has disappeared.

 Specialized is an importer and manufacturer of a wide range of bicycle accessories and bicycles.
 They brought mountain biking to the masses with their Stumpjumper in the early 1990s.
-Their helmets have been good performers, and are marketed with design sizzle and some good humor.
+Their helmets have usually been good performers, and are marketed with design sizzle.

 Where are the rest of them?
 We began this page years ago as "US-based Manufacturers."
-There are so many helmet producers in the world now that we could not cover them all.
-But they are not manufacturing anything in the US.
+It's mostly history now, with few helmets made in the US.

 Here is an article from Bicycle Retailer and Industry News with many hopeful comments from European helmet marketers about expanding their sales in the US market.